 Usually, coyotes shed their fur once a year, which starts in May and ends in July.
 Their ears are proportionally larger than the head.
 However, their feet are relatively smaller than the rest of the body.
 The body length of an averagely-built coyote is about 76 – 86 centimetres and the height at the withers is about 58 – 66 centimetres.
 They stay as large groups and hunt in pairs.
 These territorial animals are primarily active in the night, but sometimes they are diurnal, as well.
 Interestingly, coyotes are mono-oestrus animals.
 Once they found their partners, the pair bond remains for many years.

 In fact, dogs have the highest diversity in terms of appearance, size, and behaviours than any other domestic animal.
-They could be surprisingly small as well as considerably large; a Yorkshire terrier is only 6 centimetres tall and 10 centimetres long with a weight of only 110 grams, while a Great Dane could measure more than one metre in height.
+They can be surprisingly small as well as considerably large; a Yorkshire terrier is only 6 centimetres tall and 10 centimetres long with a weight of only 110 grams, while a Great Dane could measure more than one metre in height.
 English mastiff dog is the heaviest dog in the world with a weight of more than 150 kilograms.
 Moreover, the dog breed decides the coat colour, coat thickness, tail appearance, and their temperaments.

-What is the difference between Coyote and Dog?
+What is the Difference Between Coyote and Dog?

-• Dogs vary significantly in their size, weight, and coat colour depending on the breed and the pedigree.
+The key difference between coyote and dog is that coyote is a wild animal while dog is a domesticated animal.
+Dogs vary significantly in their size, weight, and coat colour depending on the breed and the pedigree.
 In addition, the denseness on the coat varies greatly across dog breeds.
-In contrast to those, coyotes are much similar in their body colour, weight, height, length, and fur texture even within their 19 different subspecies.
+In contrast, coyotes are much similar in their body colour, weight, height, length, and fur texture even within their 19 different subspecies.